Tareqhasanmunna/Python-Project/README.md

 - Your dataset should have two columns: `label` and `text`
 - Labels must be in `spam` / `ham` format for best results
-- Model accuracy may vary depending on dataset quality
+- Model accuracy may vary depending on the dataset quality

 ---